Last Updated on

 It happens every winter to homes all across this part of the country.
 We want you to be ready before it happens to you.

-When Ice Dam Water Starts Leaking Into the House: 6 Steps to Take Immediately
+What to do When Ice Dam Water Starts Leaking Into the House

 Sometimes, even the best ice dam prevention strategies fail.
 You can’t stop the leaks with a turn-off valve or patch them with plumber’s putty.
 These six steps can help you deal with water seeping into the house from ice dam backups.